More results...

 I’m not your girl, you’re fu*king crazy

-AMERICAN BEAUTY Video
+AMERICAN BEAUTY Official Music Video

 This part describes the overwhelming nature of fame and the pressure that comes with being in the spotlight.
 The “big stage and blinding spotlight” symbolize the attention and expectations placed on the artist.
 She acknowledges that someone—possibly the industry or the public—gave her this life but is also taking everything from her.
 The tears in her eyes show that, despite the glamor, she’s struggling and feeling used, yet people continue to exploit her pain.